What is meditation?

 “It’s a place where all of the geniuses and lovely people and the brilliant women are-- they all go there.
 Sometimes when you do poetry, especially if you translate people like Hafez and Rumi, you go almost immediately to this third world.”

 Meditation helps you to connect with this 3rd place.
 This is one reason why so many creative people are familiar with meditation.
-Calling it a 3rd place could make it seem like it is somewhere separate from you that you have to venture off to, but don’t worry-- it isn't.
+Calling it a 3rd place could make it seem far out or separate from you, but don’t worry-- it isn't.

 When I first started meditating I had a very small sense of my being.
 I just sat quietly and listened to my teacher guide me in several visualisations.
 I did it because it was relaxing and felt good.
 The growing sense of being came over time, and still keeps coming in new ways today.